-evised ection Source (U.S. Code) Source (Statutes at Large) 503((a) (b) (c) 32:63 (1st 56 words).
+Revised section Source (U.S. Code) Source (Statutes at Large) 503(a) 503(b) 503(c) 32:63 (1st 56 words).
 32:63 (less 1st 56 words).
 32:158.
 June 3, 1916, ch.
 134, §§ 94 (less last 43 words after semicolon), 98, 39 Stat.
 206, 207.

 In subsection (a), the words "the whole or any part" and "any part of" are omitted as surplusage.
 The word "Army" is substituted for the words "Regular Army", since the Army is the category that participates in the exercises, and the Regular Army is a personnel category only.
-Similarly, the words "Air Force" are used instead of the words "Regular Air Force"
+Similarly, the words "Air Force" are used instead of the words "Regular Air Force".
+In subsection (b), the words "Amounts necessary" are

 In subsection (b), the words "Amounts necessary" are substituted for the words "such portion of said funds as may be necessary".
 The words "participating in an exercise under subsection (a)" are substituted for the words "as shall participate in such encampments, maneuvers, or other exercises, including outdoor target practice, for field and coast-defense instruction".
-The words "allocated to it from appropriations for field or coast-defense instruction" are substituted for the words "appropriated for that purpose and allocated to any State, Territory, or the District of Columbia'
+The words "allocated to it from appropriations for field or coast-defense instruction" are substituted for the words "appropriated for that purpose and allocated to any State, Territory, or the District of Columbia".
+In subsection (c), the words "Members of the Na-

 In subsection (c), the words "Members of the National Guard participating in an exercise under subsection (a)" are substituted for the words "When any portion of the National Guard shall participate in encampments, maneuvers, or other exercises, including outdoor target practice, for field or coast-defense instruction, under the provisions of this title".
-The words "duly", "at any time", "rendezvous", "both dates in-clusive", and "making the same" are omitted as surplusage.
+The words "duly", "at any time", "rendezvous", "both dates inclusive", and "making the same" are omitted as surplusage.

 2006-Subsec. (b).
 Pub.
-L. 109-163 substituted "State, the Commonwealth of Puerto Rico, the District of Columbia, Guam, or the Virgin Islands" for "State or Territory, Puerto Rico, or the District of Columbia'
+L. 109-163 substituted "State, the Commonwealth of Puerto Rico, the District of Columbia, Guam, or the Virgin Islands" for "State or Territory, Puerto Rico, or the District of Columbia".

 1996-Subsec. (a).
 Pub.
 L. 104-106 designated existing provisions as par.
 (1) and added par.
 (2).

 1988-Subsec. (b).
 Pub.
 L. 100-456 struck out "the Canal Zone," after "Puerto Rico,".